-His personality dominated the Commune to a largo extent.
-Bakunin, who had no use for the centralism of Delescluze, declared that there were two kinds of Jacobins, "the Jacobin lawyers and doctrinaires like M. Gambetta... and the frankly revolutionary Jacobins, the heroes, the last sincere representatives of the democratic faith of 1793... the magnificent Jacobins, at the head of whom is naturally placed Delescluze, a great soul and a great character."
+Besides these two groups, there were the unaffiliated members of the old Central Committee of the Guard and the Jacobins who lived in a mental revel of souvenirs Their outstanding of the revolutions of 1830 and '48. figure, Charles Delescluze, was an enemy of Blanqui but a Blanquist at heart.
+His personality dominated the Commune to a large extent.
+Bakunin, who had no use for the centralism of Delescluze declared that there were two kinds of Jacobins, "the Jacobin lawyers and doctrinaries like M. Gambetta . . . and the frankly revolutionary Jacobins, the heroes, the last sincere representatives of the democratic faith of 1793 the magnificent Jacobins, at the head of whom is naturally placed Delescluze, a great soul and a great character."

 But there were others among the Jacobins, Felix Pyat, for example.
-A coward, blagueur, phrasemonger, he had once been labelled by a friend of Blanqui either a monomaniac or a police agent.
-Of less dangerous importance, but equally romantic, were those who grouped themselves around him.
+A coward, blageur, phrasemonger, he had once been labelled by a friend of Blanqui either a monomaniac or a police agent.
+Of less dangerous importance, but equally romantic were those who grouped themselves around him.
 And this diversified assemblage gave rise to the pettiest bickerings in which Pyat detested Vermorel, Vermorel had little use for Delescluze, Delescluze for Blanqui, and a dozen other similar personal discords which often threw the Commune into a frenzy.

 Cursed with interminable talkers, the assembly of the Commune could sit and spend four hours in the discussion of the most trifling subject while the manifesto of the Commune was approved almost without debate.
-Long drawn out discussions took place on the demolition of the Vendôme column, which was finally ordered destroyed "as a monument of savagery, a symbol of brute force and false glory, an affirmation of militarism ... a perpetual attack upon one of the three great principles of the French republic - fraternity."

-A lively discussion on the question of the theatres went on while the Versaillais were approaching the walls of the city on 19 May.
+Long drawn out discussions took place on the demolition of the Vendome column, which was finally ordered destroyed "as a momument of savagery, a symbol of brute force and false glory, an affirmation of militarism · · · a perpetual attack upon one of the three great principles of the French republic-fraternity."
+A lively discussion on the question of the theatres went on while the Versaillese were approaching the walls of the city on the 19 of May.
 And one of the most important discussions on the role of the Committee of Public Safety was interrupted by the endless feud between Pyat and Vermorel.

-The Commune would organise one means of medical service and its general, Cluseret, another.
+The Commune would organize one means of medical service and its general, Cluseret, another.
 On one day it would vote for a permanent chairman and the next week it would decide to elect one at every session.
 Nine days after a decision not to print the proceeding of the sessions in the Officiel it is voted that they shall be published there.
 The assembly sessions were a huge open forum with almost complete disorder, tolerant of nuisances, confused and contradictory.